ni/nimble/CONTRIBUTING.md

 1. The `UI Tests` status check is designed to highlight any visual changes included in the changeset.
 The developer (that's you!) should review the `UI Tests` status check in Chromatic, and if all changes are intentional or expected, mark the components as **approved**.
 1. The `UI Review` status check is designed to collect feedback from UX and visual designers.
 Using the Chromatic review tooling, invite designers to review and approve the component changes.

+### Linting

+This repository is linted with [`eslint`](https://eslint.org) and [`prettier-eslint`](https://github.com/prettier/prettier-eslint).
+Use `npm run lint` and `npm run prettier` to confirm that your changes are valid.
+Even better, install the recommended VS Code extensions for both linting packages.
+Configure **Prettier ESLint** as the default formatter and to format on save.

 ### Code owners

 Pull Requests require the approval of at least one code owner.
 Owners are listed in [`CODEOWNERS`](./.github/CODEOWNERS).